SourabhNaik24/Custom-Account-Duplicate-Rule-in-LWC---Salesforce/README.md

 # Custom-Account-Duplicate-Rule-in-LWC---Salesforce

 By utilizing this LWC component on the Account Page, you can add your pop-up toast message in addition to the duplicate rule functionality and use custom logic.
 The toast message's URL has been eliminated in this instance.
-Additionally, to make use of the duplicate rules and matching rules in apex, salesforce methods 'Datacloud.FindDuplicatesResult', 'Datacloud.DuplicateResult', 'Datacloud.matchResult', and 'Datacloud.MatchRecord' were utilized.
+Additionally, to make use of the duplicate rules and matching rules in apex, salesforce methods like 'Datacloud.FindDuplicatesResult', 'Datacloud.DuplicateResult', 'Datacloud.matchResult', and 'Datacloud.MatchRecord' were utilized.

 Output: